Covid 19 coronavirus: Police to make sure Gloriavale residents comply with lockdown

 For those that are, she believes the leaders are using fear tactics to keep them in line.

-She's refused to share the photo she sent to police publically – out of concern it could identify the individual who took it.
+She has refused to share the photo she sent to police publicly – out of concern it could identify the individual who took it.

 Gloriavale has been approached for comment.